Lauren Kelly, PGDip ADip, UKCP

 Dealing with transitions e.g. changing jobs/careers, going to university, adjusting to parenthood etc.

 My fees are generally £40 per session.
-However, I am able to offer some lower cost sessions if finances are an issue.
+However, I am able to offer some lower cost sessions if finances are an issue, or for key workers.
 You can pay by cash, cheque, or online.

 If you would like to discuss any questions you have, I would be happy to do so by phone or email.
 You can email me here or my phone number is 07456 679642.
 I also have a 'frequently asked questions' on my website that may help.